 Decluttering your social media can also be fun.
 Now that you’ve made some big changes, let’s refresh and revitalise your profile:

 - Change your profile photos with headshot reflective of who you

 - Update your cover photos with an attractive image (not blurry or fuzzy).

 - Update your details to reveal more or less about yourself.

 - Change your privacy settings to make it harder for people to find and spam you.

 When it comes to decluttering, it is often the physical items within sight that are the first to go.
 Their visual presence sometimes makes them the most obvious target.
 But with over 84% of Australians actively using the internet on a daily basis*, our digital life should be the first thing that we declutter.

 It’s ok to take a ‘less is more’ approach with your personal online presence because a simple digital life allows for a lot more quiet and more opportunity to welcome in those life-giving moments.

-Jessica Schumann is a Rambling Ranga at heart and a Canberra-based digital and social media consultant who works with people, brands and profiles to establish an authentic online presence with soul.
-So if you’re time poor, in need of a little inspiration or just a nudge in the right direction with your social media (personal or business) then book in for a complimentary 20min Collective Consult.
+Jessica Schumann is a Brand Essence Mentor.
+The Canberra-based digital and social media consultant works with people, brands and profiles to establish an authentic online presence with soul.
+So if you’re time-poor, in need of a little inspiration or just a nudge in the right direction with your social media (personal or business), book in for a complimentary 20min Collective Consult at Remedy This.